Ellaforever/car-for-flowerpot/README.md

 The car realizes this features:
   avoidance: regrettably, we only use one distance sensor in the first mission, I'm sure it will be modified perfectly later;
-  go forward/backward,turn right, spin, stop if the plant need more light, the car will take it to somewhere with abundant sunlight.
+  go forward/backward,turn right, spin, stop;
+  if the plant need more light, the car will take it to somewhere with abundant sunlight.